CodePushGo/website/src/content/blog/en/capacitor-ota-updates-version-targeting-explained.md

 ## Fix Version Targeting Issues

-Version targeting in [Capacitor OTA updates](https://capgo.app/ja/) can sometimes create challenges that disrupt functionality.
+Version targeting in [React Native OTA updates](https://capgo.app/ja/) can sometimes create challenges that disrupt functionality.
 Below are steps to help identify and address these problems effectively.

 ### Known Issues